 For a long time, Naswar has been associated with and consumed by Pakhtuns.
-However, it is consumed by many people –with no statistics– all over the world.
+However, it is consumed by many people –with no statistics– worldwide.
 Indiscriminate laughter, bold intervention, strong jokes, wild fights, sick language, and quick divorce are some basic features of Naswar eaters.
-Naswar is, no doubt, a cultural emblem for some and style for others, stability for some and destruction for others.
+Naswar is undoubtedly a cultural emblem for some, style for others, stability for some, and destruction for others.

 کسی کی خاموشی کو اسکا تکبر نہ سمجھو۔ ہو سکتا ہے اس کے منہ میں نسوار ہو۔